 Emollients soften and condition the skin by filling in gaps between skin cells.
 They improve skin texture and help products feel smooth and luxurious.

-Emollients are usually oils or butters such as jojoba oil, almond oil, and shea butter.
+Many common emollients are oils and butters, although there are many different types of emollient ingredients used in skincare.
 Many emollients feel great on their own and are commonly used in body oils and butters.

 DIY Lotions, Creams & Body Butters